rankinjonathan/Seismic-See-Saw/README.md

 ## Downloading the code onto the Raspberry Pi

+In a terminal window type the following commands

 1. Clone the repo ```(`git clone https://github.com/rankinjonathan/Seismic-See-Saw`)```
 2. ```cd Raspberry Pi code for Seismic See Saw```
 3. ```npm install```